jeannafta/master_thesis/README.md

 # Master's project Jean Naftalski

 This directory provides all the codes that were developed for my Master's project.
+If needed, the scripts developed as part of my Master's project pre-study are also accessible at this [link](https://github.com/jeannafta/pre-study).

 Below are some tips for using [FEniCS](https://fenicsproject.org/) with [Docker](https://www.docker.com/).

 ## Running FEniCS in Docker
-1. Running Python Scripts in Dolfinx/Dolfinx Container: Sequential and Parallel Programming
+**1.** Running **Python scripts** in `dolfinx/dolfinx` container: sequential and parallel programming
-- To create a new container named `PDM` that will have acess to the local folder  `models`, and will have 512 megabytes of shared memory for the Docker container:
+- To create a new container named `PDM` that will have acess to the local folder  `models`, and will have 512 megabytes of shared memory for the container:
   > docker run -ti --name PDM -v $(pwd)/models:/root --shm-size=512m dolfinx/dolfinx:stable
 - To launch a terminal inside the container:
   - If the container has just been created, the terminal is launched automatically.